Who Is At Fault in Left Turn Car Accident in Texas?

 Determining who is at fault in a left turn accident can sometimes seem complicated.
 If the car making the left turn went at a dangerous time, turned at a location with a “no left turn” sign, or turned the wrong way down a one-way street, they are likely responsible for the accident.
 However, things may not be as clear if the car that hit them was speeding when the accident occurred.
 On one side, it may seem like a safe moment to turn – but if oncoming traffic suddenly speeds up, the speeding driver may be responsible for the crash.

 Ultimately, the determination of fault comes down to the “totality of the circumstances.”
 This “all things considered” approach is common in the law.
 There may not be one controlling factor that decides fault in a car accident.
 Instead, courts, juries, and insurance companies look at the entirety of what happened leading up to, during, and after the accident to determine who is at fault.
+A skilled Arlington car accident lawyer can help you understand and benefit from this process.

 Driving often involves judgment calls – but they must always be weighed against the law and road safety.
 The law states that someone making a left turn must yield in the following situations: